 to prepare in building upon the information base associated with the ICT Security Standards Roadmap and the ITU-D efforts on cybersecurity and with the assistance of other relevant organizations an inventory of national, regional and international initiatives and activities to promote to the maximum extent possible the worldwide harmonization of strategies and approaches in this critically important area ;

-to report annually to the ITU Council, as specified in Resolution 130 (Rev. Antalya, 2006) on progress achieved in the actions outlined above.
+to report annually to the ITU Council, as specified in Resolution 130 (Rev. Guadalajara 2010) on progress achieved in the actions outlined above.

-Fuurther instructs the Director of Telecommunication Standardization Bureau
+Further instructs the Director of Telecommunication Standardization Bureau

 to continue to follow up WSIS cybersecurity activities in cooperation with relevant stakeholders, as a way to share information on national, regional and international and non-discriminatory cybersecurity-related initiatives globally ;

-to continue to cooperate with the Secretary-General’s initiative on cybersceurity, and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity in accordance with WTDC Resolution 45 (Doha 2006), and to ensure coordination among these different activities.
+to continue to cooperate with the Secretary-General’s initiative on cybersecurity, and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity in accordance with WTDC Resolution 45 (Hyderabad, 2010), and to ensure coordination among these different activities.

+to cooperate with all relevant International organisations and stakeholders who have international/ regional recognised experience of working on cybersecurity frameworks and issues, where appropriate.

 Invites Member States, Sector Members and Associates, as appropriate